New Light Species and the CMB: Methodology

 This paper calculates the full contribution $\Delta g_*$ of new light species present in a large number of beyond the SM theories.
 This contribution to the relativistic degrees of freedom is found by calculating the energy density of new species near the point of recombination.
 The contribution can also be expressed as a change to $N_{eff}$ as

 To find the energy density of a light species at recombination, we must track the evolution of its phase space density $f(t,p)$.
 This form for the distribution function relies on the assumption that the universe is homogeneous and isotropic\footnote{As discussed earlier, the universe is in fact not perfectly homogeneous or isotropic, and the distribution functions therefore have some spatial and directional dependence.
 However, these deviations are quite small in magnitude, and any resulting correction to the CMB is below the experimental resolution.
 Consequently, any inhomogeneities and anisotropies in the distribution functions are negligible for our purposes.}.
-This phase space density is defined such that the particle number density is given by

-{ }where $g$ is the number of spin degrees of freedom for that particular species.
 We must first determine $f$ at high temperatures, when the new species is in equilibrium with the SM, then calculate the changes to $f$ as the universe expands and cools, with various species annihilating or decoupling.

 As the universe expands, the evolution of each individual phase space density is controlled by both the rate of expansion $H \equiv \frac{\dot{a}}{a}$, where $a(t)$ is the scale factor for the expanding universe, and the rate of interaction with the other particle species.
 This dependence is expressed using the Boltzmann equation